spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ## Demo

-The tools in this blog have been demoed in the following repo:
+Demos of tools are in the following repo:

 [DEMO REPO](https://github.com/spacetj/production-readiness/tree/main/01-stability-reliability)

-All commands have been abstracted into `make` targets to easily get up and running.
+All commands have been abstracted into `make` targets to get up and running quickly.

 ---

 ## Build and Packaging

-Ever since the introduction of dockerfiles, it works on my machine is no longer an excuse for my crappy code.
-Since it's initial introduction, many tools have been created to help developers get up and running with containers quicker:
+Ever since the introduction of Dockerfiles, it works on my machine is no longer an excuse for my crappy code.
+Since its initial introduction, many tools have been created to help developers get up and running with containers quicker:

-### kaniko
+### Kaniko

 |                   |                       |
 | ----------------- | --------------------- |